HOA Demand Letters: What They Mean and How to Handle Them

 When It Gets Complicated

 The balance exceeds the seller's equity.
 If the seller owes $8,000 to the HOA and only has $5,000 in closing proceeds, someone has to cover the shortfall.
 The seller may need to bring cash to closing, or the parties may need to negotiate a resolution.
+I've seen deals die over this.

 Multiple associations.
 If the property is subject to both a sub-association and a master association, there may be separate delinquencies on each.
 Both must be cleared at closing.
+This catches people off guard more often than you'd think.

 The Buyer's Perspective

-It signals financial stress.
 A seller who isn't paying their HOA assessments may be having broader financial difficulties.
 This could affect their ability to make repairs, cover closing costs, or negotiate in good faith.

 How to Resolve It Quickly